byui-cse/cse351-student-version/lesson_01/canvas/prepare.md

 4.  **Waiting for user input:**  A program that prompts the user for input and waits for them to type something.
 5.  **Database queries (often):**  Many database operations involve reading data from disk or waiting for results from a remote database server.

+#### **CPU-bound Tasks**

+These tasks spend most of their time performing computations.
+They are limited by the speed of the CPU (and, to a lesser extent, memory access speed).

+Examples include:
+- Complex mathematical calculations.
+- Image processing (e.g., applying filters, resizing).
+- Video encoding/decoding.
+- Scientific simulations.
+- Compiling code.
+- Training machine learning models.
+- Rendering 3d graphics.

+For CPU-bound tasks, a faster CPU (or more CPU cores) will directly lead to faster execution.

 **Examples of CPU-bound Tasks:**

 1.  **Calculating the Mandelbrot set:** This involves performing many complex number calculations.